chaseanderson2/phase-1-project/README.md

 1. Open the 'index.html' file in your browser
 2. Use the dropdown menu to filter the Amiibos by name.
 3. Click on any Amiibo image to see an expanded version.
 To close the selected image, simply click anywhere on the screen again.
-4. Click on the "Enable Dark Background" button to turn the background to the color black.
+4. Click on the "Enable Plain Colors" button to turn the colors to Black and Grey.

 ## License